7emotions/PBookkeeper/README.md

 There is a Frgment under the ToolBar.I plan to show the rencent bills here.And user click each item,he or she will get a summary of the item.The user can edit,delete and share it as well.

-At the bottom is a FloatingButton.After opening it,you can see a sub button named 'New',that`s all now.Click it and you will see a layout like this:
+At the bottom is a FloatingButton.After clicking it,you can see a sub button named 'New',that`s all now.Click it and you will see a layout like this:

 ![add](./MDImage/Add.png)